cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 ### How do I ensure that my file is correctly formatted?
 You need to run the aclpub_check package (see the Appendix), and pay special attention to things like the following:
-- The paper size: Your paper needs to be formatted to A4.
-Here are a couple of ways to check this:
-	- Using pdfinfo.
-The pdfinfo command should include "Page size: 595.276 x 841.89 pts" in its output.
-	- Using Apple's Preview.app.
-Open the PDF, and type Ctrl-I. It should report the correct page size.
-	- Using Adobe Acrobat.
-Open the PDF, navigate to File, Properties…, Description.
-The field labeled "Page Size" should read 8.27 × 11.69 inches in.